-Producer Robert Stillman had helped to finance Stanley Kramer films Champion and Home of the Brave, and then decided that he could make his own socially conscious films, just like Kramer’s.
+Producer Robert Stillman had helped to finance the Stanley Kramer films Champion and Home of the Brave, and then decided that he could make his own socially conscious fare, just like Kramer’s.
 He even hired two of the stars from Home of the Brave.

 Jo Pagano’s second thesis is that law abiding, ‘decent’ Americans are easily stampeded into savage acts.
 He based his story on a true incident from the Depression year 1933.
 Two arrestees in a kidnap-murder were openly lynched before a huge mob, not somewhere in the South but in San Jose, California.
 The mob action was triggered by sensational, irresponsible newspaper coverage suggesting that the suspects were going to be set free on a technicality.
 An enormous crowd came from miles around to witness the hanging.
 [My mother was nine years old at the time and lived in Mountain View, 13 miles away; she remembered the town emptying out in the rush to get to San Jose.]
 Despite an early warning, California’s governor refused to reinforce the local police.
 He then praised the vigilantes in interviews, as did the beloved personality Will Rogers.
 Unlike Fritz Lang’s Fury, Endfield’s Try and Get Me! closely follows the true incidents, including the fact that college students were key participants in the lynching violence.
 Nowhere is the horror of lawlessness so graphically represented: in full view of their neighbors and hundreds of strangers, citizens defy the civil authority: “There’s no law against what’s right!”

-The newspaper columnist Gil Stanton is set up as an obvious audience surrogate.
+Newspaper columnist Gil Stanton is set up as an obvious audience surrogate.
 At first unforgiving of Howard Tyler, Gil meets the despondent Judy and shifts his column to a more understanding tone.
 Everybody resents him except the Sheriff (Cliff Clark).
 Gil’s publisher Clendenning takes over and continues to churn out the provocative headlines that make his papers sell out three times a day.
-Velma and Hazel become the pawns of the publicity machine, and pose smiling for photos in the courthouse.
+Velma and Hazel become the pawns of the publicity machine and pose smiling for photos in the courthouse.

 Actually, Cesana’s speeches contradict the film’s true message.
 Howard Slocum isn’t an underprivileged slum kid denied a moral upbringing, he’s a desperate everyman shoved aside by the economy.
 The body of the movie faults society’s emphasis on material success and conspicuous consumption.
 Howard goes bad trying to keep up with a rat race he can never win.
 Actor Renzo Cesana has a fairly interesting list of film credits, atop a truly weird overall career.
 Don’t forget to read about his TV show, The Continental.

-The lame social commentary lectures hurt Try and Get Me!’s chances for classic status, the same way that a vague ending hurts the otherwise ferocious race-riot movie The Well.
+The lame sociology lectures hurt Try and Get Me!’s chances for classic status the same way that a vague ending hurts the otherwise ferocious race-riot movie The Well.
 The question is, were these early 1950s pictures damaged by Production Code pre-censorship?
 Author Brian Neve does report that the Production Code Office insisted on a few changes, such as the addition of dialogue suggesting that the mob leaders would be arrested and go to jail.
 More extreme content from the book had already been dropped.
-In Pagano’s original script Tyler was savagely beaten in the jailhouse, and his wife suffered a miscarriage.
-Also the hanging was to be shown more explicitly.
+In Pagano’s original script Tyler was savagely beaten in the jailhouse and his wife suffered a miscarriage.
+Also, the hanging was to be shown more explicitly.
 The book had pointed to anti-Semitism as another motivation for the murder: Jerry Slocum at one point asserts that “Hitler had the right ideas.”